DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

     * Solved for now by using corona memory as Root:

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
-* geo_info is not correct in every entry see indexScript.js
+* geo_info is not correct in every entry see postScript.js
+* Is a Backend script okay? -> cronjob